East Genomics

 Please see NHS England's test selection (opens in a new tab) or the national genomic test directory (opens in a new tab) for up to date guidance.

-The commonest indications for WGS are currently:
+Common indications for WGS include:

-• Paediatric & Teenage/Young Adult (TYA) tumours (any tumour <25)
+• Paediatric & teenage/young adult (TYA) tumours (any tumour <25 years of age)

 • Sarcoma (any site, any age)